 Each TEI operates its own Board of Examiners, in line with guidance issued by Durham.
 TEI Boards of Examiners are organised, administered, and chaired by the TEI.
 Meetings of the TEI Board must take place in good time for students to be considered for progression and recommendation for award, in line with the Common Awards Calendar.
 TEI Boards of Examiners report into the Durham (Overarching) Board of Examiners.
 University Liaison Officers and External Examiners attend meetings of the Board of Examiners.

 The TEI Forum has no formal role in the governance of the partnership between Durham and the Church, or between Durham and TEIs, but it provides an opportunity for all TEIs to meet to discuss common issues and share good practice.
-Each TEI can nominate up to four members of core staff to serve as members of the Forum, and representatives from Durham and the National Ministry Team attend by invitation of the Chair.
+Each TEI can nominate up to four members of core staff to serve as members of the Forum, and representatives from Durham and the Ministry Development Team attend by invitation of the Chair.

 The Forum meets twice a year, usually in April and October.
 The Chairperson is elected by the representatives of the Forum for a period of three years, and a Secretary is nominated for each meeting.

-The design for Common Awards programmes and modules was developed by the National Ministry Team in partnership with the TEIs, and in consultation with Durham.
+The design for Common Awards programmes and modules was developed by the Ministry Development Team in partnership with the TEIs, and in consultation with Durham.
 Revisions to that design – to programme specifications, module outlines, assessment criteria and various other matters – is overseen by the Continuing Implementation Group (CIG), before being considered by the University Quality and Standards Committee for approval where required.

 Senate is the University's supreme governing body in all academic matters.
 Senate's role is to promote, oversee and regulate the teaching and research work of the University.
 The Common Awards Framework, when first introduced, was approved by Senate.
 Some changes to the Common Awards Framework, such as the Core Regulations, require approval from Senate.